bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 postulates above.

-When we looked at the deduction theorem it turns out that induction rules in particular cause issues with it's proof, but other the other postulates it's easy to check that they do not. **If the natural deduction rules are taken as a basis, as some logic course do, this issue of the impact of adding more rules is not as clear.**
+When we looked at the deduction theorem it turns out that induction rules in particular cause issues with its proof, but other the other postulates it's easy to check that they do not. **If the natural deduction rules are taken as a basis, as some logic course do, this issue of the impact of adding more rules is not as clear.**